Afghanistan: 'Policeman' kills two Nato soldiers

 The US is investing $11bn (£6.82bn) a year in the training mission.

-But with so many new recruits being taken on, there are questions over the vetting process, the extent to which the Taliban may have infiltrated those forces, and their loyalty and reliability, correspondents say.
+But with so many new recruits being taken on, there are questions over the vetting process, the extent to which the Taliban may have infiltrated those forces, and their loyalty and reliability, our correspondent says.